Viewing an application data model

 - To delete a field, hover over it and click the Delete icon.

-To create a new relationship, add a data relationship field or switch to Dev Studio and add an association.
-When you create a data relationship, an association is automatically created.
+To create a new relationship, add a data reference field or switch to Dev Studio and add an association.
+When you create a data reference, an association is automatically created.

-- To view the properties that relationships a particular case type or data object, click the node in diagram to expand it.
+- To view the properties that have connections for a particular case type or data object, click the node in diagram to expand it.